EU advises pre-flight COVID tests on passengers from China - NewsBreak

 EU advises pre-flight COVID tests on passengers from China

-The European Union on Wednesday “strongly encouraged” its member states to impose pre-departure COVID-19 testing of passengers from China , in a move that is likely to upset Beijing and has already been criticized by the global airline industry.
+BRUSSELS — (AP) — The European Union on Wednesday “strongly encouraged” its member states to impose pre-departure COVID-19 testing of passengers from China, in a move that is likely to upset Beijing and has already been criticized by the global airline industry.

 Following a week of talks between EU health experts, the bloc stopped short of fully imposing on all 27 member states such a travel restriction that members like Italy, France and Spain had already implemented.